-Disengagement costs the US economy almost \$550 billion per year in lost productivity.1 Today, one third of employees want to quit their jobs.2 Of course, this doesn't present a problem for the employee, since the number of available jobs has increased by 73 percent, from 2.2 million to 3.8 million, since July 2009.3
+Disengagement costs the US economy almost \$550 billion per year in lost productivity.
+Today, one third of employees want to quit their jobs.
+Of course, this doesn't present a problem for the employee, since the number of available jobs, as of January 2014, has increased by 73 percent, from 2.2 million to 3.8 million, since July 2009.